 What if a child is away when a disaster strikes?
 There are times when your family is separated.
 No one knows when an emergency situation might arise, so you have to prepare for anything.
 A few easy steps can make all the difference.
 Be sure your children never leave home without emergency contact information.
 Be sure they know whom to call first if you’re unavailable.
 Identify “safe places” in your community where they should go if lost or separated.

 What about children with special health care needs?
-If you have a child with special health care needs, fill out an Emergency Information Form and give copies of it to all of your child’s caregivers (baby sitters, school teachers, grandparents and others).
-For more information, visit Emergency and Disaster Planning for Children with Special Health Care Needs: http://www.dshs.state.tx.us/cshcn/pdf/emer_plan.pdf
+If you have a child with special health care needs, fill out a PDF Emergency Information Form available from Children with Special Health Care Needs and give copies of it to all of your child’s caregivers (baby sitters, school teachers, grandparents and others).